popcron-games/com.popcron-games.luascript/README.md

 ## Dependencies
+- Requires [Nlua](https://github.com/NLua/Nlua), alternatively [this](https://github.com/popcron-games/com.nlua.nlua) Unity package repo for NLua
-This package requires that [Nlua](https://github.com/NLua/Nlua) is available, and `com.unity.nuget.newtonsoft-json` at least version 1.0.0
-(Unity will take care of newtonsoft but not NLua, so you'll have to add it manually)
+- and `com.unity.nuget.newtonsoft-json` at least version 1.0.0 (Unity will take care of this one)

-Alternatively, [this](https://github.com/popcron-games/com.nlua.nlua) repo is available as a git Unity package for NLua.

 ## LuaScript
 The object that contains NLua's `Lua` state object, also provides these: